-During my own early days of suffering with chronic illness, I couldn’t help but notice what a lack of support there was for people like me.
+During my own early days of chronic illness, I couldn’t help but notice what a lack of support there was for people like me.
 There are hundreds of programmes and schemes for teens and young adults in hospitals, which are absolutely wonderful and play a much-needed supportive role in improving patients’ quality of life.
-But what about the thousands of patients suffering at home, behind closed doors, some of whom are too severely unwell to tolerate even being in hospital?
+But what about the thousands of patients at home, hidden behind closed doors, some of whom are too severely unwell to tolerate even being in hospital?
 I wanted to let these people know that they hadn’t been forgotten, and I wanted to do so in a way that raised vital money and awareness for the incredible charities that support them.

-Spoonie Survival Kits officially began in 2015, as a teeny tiny fundraising project I experimented with in my university holidays.
+Spoonie Survival Kits officially began in 2015, as a teeny tiny fundraising project I experimented with during my university holidays.
 I made twenty random happiness bags, sold them online, and donated the sales money to charity.
 I was genuinely shocked by the support and backing my idea received from the chronic illness community, and within months found myself running a non-profit fundraising project, mostly from my bed.
 We were making hundreds and hundreds of kits as and when we could, donating 75% of sales money to charity and using 25% to cover the costs of running the project.
 However, the demand for the kits and my own chronic ill health meant that approaching the project in this way was definitely not sustainable, especially with me being too unwell to fundraise as frequently as I would like to.

 Spoonie Survival Kits has been a game-changer for me personally: giving me back my sense of purpose and a goal at a time where my physical health made me feel, to be honest, pretty useless.
 To date, we’ve raised thousands of pounds for a whole range of charities (see our social media for our total raised and our current chosen charity!), been nominated and shortlisted for a prestigious award, featured in various magazines and online publications, and most importantly, raised awareness of debilitating chronic illnesses.
 I really hope that in the process, we’ve managed to make some people smile as well.